Oliver Russell, 2nd Baron Ampthill: Governor of Madras

 Russell was appointed Governor of the Madras Presidency on 5 September 1900, when he was aged 31 years.
 He served in this position from 1900 to 1906: his tenure was almost contemporaneous with Lord Curzon's Viceregality.
 As Governor of Madras, Ampthill he inaugurated the King Institute in Madras; the Rangaraya Medical College in Cocanada, on 4 December 1903; and the Cochin State Forest Tramway, the latter on 3 October 1905.
 During Russell's tenure, sympathy for the Oriya Movement for the creation of a separate province of Orissa increased: Russell opposed the demands for the separation of the Oriya-speaking tracts of Vizagapatam and Ganjam districts from Madras.

 Viceroy of India

 When Lord Curzon's tenure came to an end in 1904, Russell was chosen to act as the Viceroy of India until the appointment of a new Viceroy.
 Russell served from April to December 1904 as Viceroy of India.
 During his tenure, the proponents of a separate province of Orissa submitted a petition to this effect to Russell.
 However, Russell rejected all demands to create a separate province of Orissa and include areas from Madras Presidency in it.

 As Viceroy, Russell was loyal to Curzon and successfully countered the efforts of St John Brodrick, 1st Earl of Midleton, the Secretary of State for India, who wanted to introduce anti-Curzon policies.
 However, he was unsuccessful against Lord Kitchener, who tightened his stranglehold over the military department.

+He served as the District Grand Master of District Grand Lodge of Madras (1901-1905).